-I have two decades of experience leading projects, strategy, and research in the fields of environment and sustainable development.
-I’ve worked for government, academia, non-profits, and the private sector.
-I serve as President and Chairman of the Futurity Foundation, consult and advise leaders worldwide through King’s Consulting.
+I have worked for the government, universities, non-profits, and the private sector.
+I serve as President and Chairman of the COMMON Foundation, consult and advise leaders worldwide through King’s Consulting.
 My work is interdisciplinary, integrating empirical evidence from both the sciences and the social sciences to reveal potential futures for clients, society, and the environment.

 I am a student of the world.
-I’ve been to every Continent on Earth with the exception of Antarctica, completed learning expeditions to over 30 countries, lived in five, and studied and conducted extensive research in four – completing my PhD at the University of Cambridge in England in Political Ecology/Human Geography in 2008.
+I’ve been to every Continent on Earth with the exception of Antarctica, completed learning expeditions to over 35 countries, lived in five, and studied and conducted extensive research in four – completing my Ph.D. at the University of Cambridge in Political Ecology/Human Geography in 2008.
 I speak English, Spanish, and enough French to buy us breakfast.

 I’ve traveled the Atlantic, Pacific, and Indian Oceans and hiked the Rockies, Alps, Andes, Great Dividing Range, Appalachians, and the Cascades.
-I once helmed a barge on the Rhine–Meuse–Scheldt delta in the Netherlands, after teaching a Tanzanian woman to ride a bike, while working with her and a group of international volunteers to create a nature reserve near Numansdorp.
-I’ve hiked major mountain ranges: the Rockies, the Alps, Andes, Great Dividing Range, Appalachian and the Cascades.
+I once helmed a barge on the Rhine–Meuse–Scheldt delta in the Netherlands, after teaching a Tanzanian woman to ride a bike, while working with a group of international volunteers to create a nature reserve near Numansdorp on the Hollandasch Diep, Netherlands.
+I’ve since published academic and popular literature and given talks around the world.

 The burning question I’m trying to answer:

 “How can humanity overcome its evolutionary limitations as a species to address long-term global challenges and govern accordingly (e.g. climate change, environmental degradation, war, poverty, human rights, inequality, etc.)?”

 I’m truly grateful to be on this momentous journey from my head to my heart with each of you.

 If you’d like to connect, get in touch.
 Or, connect with me on Facebook.